-A: Once you have made the decision on the property you wish to purchase, we will put your offer forward to the vendor for their consideration.
+A: Once you have made the decision on the property you wish to purchase, it is best to get property advice from your estate agent, especially if you want to negotiate the house sale and price.
+Your property agent will put your offer forward to the house seller for their consideration.
 At this point we will need to be able to let them know how you will be funding the purchase, so it is wise to get some mortgage advice prior to this stage.
-We will also need to inform the vendor of your position i.e. are you a first time buyer or do you have a property to sell.
+We will also need to inform the property seller of your position i.e. are you a first time buyer or do you have a property to sell.
 Legally all offers must be put forward in writing to the vendor and as soon as they have made a decision we will let you know.

 Once the offer has been accepted you will need to instruct solicitors to act for you in your purchase.
 You will also need to speak to a mortgage broker so that they can arrange for the survey to be completed and your mortgage offer to be produced, as the solicitors will need these.
 We will keep in touch with you to chase the progress of these items and throughout the whole legal process we will keep you fully informed of any developments, liaising with you on a regular basis.

 A: There are Solicitor/conveyancing fees, survey costs and mortgage lender's arrangement fee (only applicable on certain mortgages) buildings and contents insurance.
 Buildings insurance must be in place from exchange of contracts.

 A Find out the cost of stamp duty when buying a house HMRC Stamp Duty land tax calculator.
 Enter the date of purchase and purchase price then submit to calculate the amount payable:

 A: There are different types of surveys available.
 There is a very brief type of survey, known as a mortgage valuation.
 This is limited to a brief inspection of the property for any obvious faults and provides an assessment of its value.

 The Homebuyer's report will go into more detail and will provide a fairly extensive report with appropriate findings.